USTA LOCAL REGULATIONS: WESTCHESTER & ROCKLAND COUNTIES

-USTA Adult leagues are divided into layers of organization: National, Sectional (Eastern), Regional (Southern), District (Westchester/Rockland), and then Divisions.
+USTA Adult leagues are divided into layers of organization: National, Sectional (Eastern), Regional (Southern), Local Area (Westchester/Rockland), and then Divisions.
 Three levels of rules apply: The USTA League Tennis Regulations (National), the USTA Eastern rules (Section), and the Local Rules (Region).
 In addition, the USTA Code of Conduct applies.
-The local rules are to be read in a manner consistent with the Section and National ruleswhenever possible and are not intended to supplant those rules.
-The local rules are intended to identify only the most essential portions of the National and Section rules and only depart from those rules (available at 2025 National and Eastern Regulations) as authorized by the USTA.
-For the purposes of local leagues, players should refer to the appropriate section (The Code) in “2024 Friend At Court“ for unofficiated matches.
-Clerical error should not determine the outcome of a league.
-Section League Coordinator (SLC) has authority to determine how an affected match will be corrected.
-All interpretations of local or sectional rules are to be referred to SLC and Chair of the Adult League Committee.
+The local rules are to be read in a manner consistent with the Section and National rules whenever possible and are not intended to supplant those rules.
+The local rules are intended to identify only the most essential portions of the National and Section rules and only depart from those rules (available at 2026 National and Eastern Regulations) as authorized by the USTA.
+For the purposes of local leagues, players should refer to the appropriate section (The Code) in “2025 Friend At Court“ for unofficiated matches.

 A. Rosters/Player Eligibility:

-1. A minimum of 8 eligible players (18&Over Adult Division 3.0, 3.5, 4.0, and 4.5) or 5 eligible players (Adult Division 2.5, 5.0) or 9 eligible players (40&Over Adult Division) or 6 eligible players (Adult Division 55&Over, 65&Over, Tri-Level and Mixed Division 18&Over, 40&Over and 55&Over) at each level of championship play must participate.
+1. A minimum of 8 eligible players (18&Over Adult Division 3.0, 3.5, 4.0, and 4.5) or 5 eligible players (Adult Division 2.5, 5.0) or 9 eligible players (40&Over Adult Division) or 6 eligible players (Adult Division 55&Over, 65&Over, Tri-Level and Mixed Division 18&Over, 40&Over and 55&Over) at each level of championship play, must participate.

-3. Adult 18&Over and 40&Over leagues require a minimum of 60% at NTRP level except for two team leagues which require 50%.
-Minimum percentage level does not apply to any combined leagues, 55&Over and 65&Over.
+2. In Westchester/Rockland, the maximum roster size for all leagues is 24 players.
+The Section League Coordinator may authorize the addition of players due to season ending circumstances.3.
+Adult 18&Over and 40&Over leagues require a minimum of 60% at NTRP level except for two team leagues and women’s non-advancing fall and winter day leagues which require 50%.
+Minimum percentage level does not apply to any combined leagues, Mixed, 55&Over and 65&Over.

 4. Players must be 18 years of age prior to participating in the USTA League program.
 For older age groups, each player over the age of 18 shall have reached the required minimum age prior to or during the calendar year in which such player participates in his or her first local league.